trishume/trishume.github.com/_posts/2019-07-14-a-tour-of-metaprogramming-models-for-generics.md

 Boxing is where we put everything in uniform "boxes" so that they all act the same way.
 This is usually done by allocating things on the heap and just putting pointers in the data structure.
 We can make pointers to all different types act the same way so that the same code can deal with all data types!
 However this can come at the cost of extra memory allocation, dynamic lookups and cache misses.
 In C this corresponds to making your data structure store `void*` pointers and just casting your data to and from `void*` (allocating on the heap if the data isn't already on the heap).

 Monomorphization is where we copy the code multiple times for the different types of data we want to store.
 This way each instance of the code can directly use the size and methods of the data it is working with, without any dynamic lookups.
 This produces the fastest possible code, but comes at the cost of bloat in code size and compile times as the same code with minor tweaks is compiled many times.
 In C this corresponds to [defining your entire data structure in a macro](https://www.cs.grinnell.edu/~rebelsky/musings/cnix-macros-generics) and calling it for each type you want to use it with.

+Overall the tradeoff is basically that boxing leads to better compile times but can hurt runtime performance, whereas monomorphization will generate the fastest code but takes extra time to compile and optimize all the different generated instances.
+They also differ in how they can be extended: Extensions to boxing allow more dynamic behavior at runtime, while monomorphization is more flexible with how different instances of generic code can differ.
+It's also worth noting that in some larger programs the performance advantage of monomorphization might be canceled out by the additional instruction cache misses from all the extra generated code.

 Each of these schools of generics has many directions it can be extended in to add additional power or safety, and different languages have taken them in very interesting directions.
 Some languages like Rust and C# even provide both options!